Best Golf Drivers For Women 2025 - 6 of my favorite models tested and reviewed

 The crown's gloss finish could distract in sunlight

 TaylorMade designed its Kalea range to suit a broad spectrum of female players, and ran a focus group asking 15,000 women golfers of varying abilities what they wanted in a driver.
-In our opinion, this is one of the best golfer drivers for women TaylorMade has ever built.
+In my opinion, this is one of the best golfer drivers for women TaylorMade has ever built.

 Coming in at 12.5 degrees of loft as standard, it features a lightweight carbon crown and sole, and the 22-gram steel back weight is designed to help women launch the ball higher.
 What’s more, TaylorMade's corrective 'Twist Face' to help straighten out your heel and toe mis-hits.